Papers of Robert E. Glover

 Materials appraised for retention decisions included printed materials, slides, negatives, artifacts, and oversized items.
 Printed materials were retained only if they were by Glover, annotated or uncommon.
 Only a sampling of Glover's extensive nature photography slides were saved, rather than the entire bulk.
 Duplicates of slides were not retained.
 Nitrate negatives having accompanying prints were discarded.
 Those not having prints and which were unidentified were also discarded.
 Nitrate negatives without prints and which were to be retained were scanned, prints were made, and the originals were discarded.
 Some personal hygiene artifacts and general office supplies were discarded.
 Among the oversized items, published maps were not retained.

 Some reports, slides, and other materials have been scanned and are available through the Colorado State University Libraries website.
 Note that not all links are to the exact documents in this collection, but scans from other sources.
-In the electronic version of this document, direct links appear in context.
+In the electronic version of this document, some of these direct links appear in context.
+A link to the full online collection appears in the abstract.

 List of major dams Robert Glover worked on: